zluo16/angular-testing-controllers-readme-immersive-alum/README.md

 We also need a copy of Karma for our project, as well as Jasmine too.

+Karma command line interface starts up the karma server for us, and the local copy for our project allows us to access the API's that karma offers.

 ```bash
 npm install karma --save-dev
 npm install jasmine-core --save-dev